SQL Server Maintenance Solution

 Value Description

-NULL SQL Server native backup.
-This is the default.
+NULL SQL Server native backup (the default)

 LITESPEED Quest LiteSpeed for SQL Server

-SQLBACKUP Red Gate SQL Backup
+SQLBACKUP Red Gate SQL Backup Pro

-SQLSAFE Idera SQL safe backup
+SQLSAFE Idera SQL Safe Backup

 CheckSum